Scalingo/documentation/_posts/deployment/2000-01-01-deployment-process.md

-Once these 4 steps have ended successfuly, the deployment is considered as successful, and the [order to shutdown]({% post_url internals/2014-11-25-container-management %}#shutdown-of-old-containers) is sent to old containers, they then have 30 seconds to cleanup cleanly.
+Once these 4 steps have ended successfuly, the deployment is considered as successful, and the [order to shutdown]({% post_url internals/2014-11-25-container-management %}#shutdown-of-old-containers) is sent to old containers.
+They now have 30 seconds to cleanup cleanly.